Tamera Mowry Gushes Over Tia Mowry's New Baby Girl

 It sounds like Tamera's son Aden is already looking out for his little cousin, too.

-"And Aiden already had this sense to be protective," Tamera continued.
+"And Aden already had this sense to be protective," Tamera continued.
 "We were talking and she was sleeping and Aden was like, ‘Shhh, shhh.'"

 While her daughter Ariah has yet to meet the new family member, Tamera said she's going to introduce the cousins this week.
 In fact, the host said she's going to see her new niece again today.